redcapuzgent/randapi/README.md

 A test for this API was written in testrandomization.php.

-The test can be executed by calling url https://localhost/api/?type=module&prefix=Randapi&page=testrandomization&pid=20&NOAUTH
+The test can be executed by calling url https://localhost/api/?type=module&prefix=Randapi&page=testrandomization&pid=20&NOAUTH&token=F33F6876ADC5EC63CE79EBFF88FF0092

 It requires:

 * The RandomizationTest project to be loaded. cfr. resources/RandomizationTest_dist.csv for the project dictionary or RandomizationTest.xml for the full project metadata xml.
 * A user with an access token who is assigned to the Project Admin role.
 This user must be able to perform randomization and to add records.
-* The Allocation table to be loaded.
+* The Allocation table should be loaded.
 Cfr. [resources/RandomizationAllocation.csv](https://github.com/redcapuzgent/randapi/blob/master/resources/RandomizationAllocation.csv)

 There are 3 groups (A,B and C).
 They are saved in `randgroup`.
 Randomization must occur within these groups for 2 possible outcomes (X and Y).
 The result is saved in `assignedto`.